 For Tummon Kamphuis, making the right connections means bridging more than physical barriers.

 “The partnerships are as innovative as the technology,” Tummon Kamphuis said.

-vary depending on the location and cause of the water contamination.
+Those partnerships vary depending on the location and cause of the water contamination.
 For example, when emergency clean water supplies are needed after a disaster, CSDW can tap into existing relief networks to provide packets.

-But in rural villages around the world with no piped water systems, introducing clean water can be a more delicate and challenging process.
+in rural villages around the world with no piped water systems, introducing clean water can be a more delicate and challenging process.

 Once relief partners have made it to villages, neighbors who have never seen clean water need to know more than how to purify what they drink.
 They also need to know why clean water matters.

 “It’s an educational challenge,” Popyk said.
 “We’re not just there leaving packets.”

 The consequences of dirty water are dire.
 The World Health Organization estimates that 2,000 children die every day from illnesses related to contaminated drinking water.
 That’s more than die from HIV/AIDS and malaria combined.